vitaly-t/pg-promise/README.md

 ---

-The only difference from the `master` branch is that it uses the latest version of [node-postgres], automatically creating and maintaining a separate pool for each database server.
+The only difference from the `master` branch is that it uses the latest version of [node-postgres], automatically creating and maintaining a separate pool for each database.

 [pg-promise]:https://github.com/vitaly-t/pg-promise
 [node-postgres]:https://github.com/brianc/node-postgres